The pros and cons of legal prostitution

-The former UN special rapporteur on trafficking, Sigma Huda, says: “It is rare that one finds a case in which the path to prostitution and/or a person’s experience does not involve, at the very least, an abuse of power and/or an abuse of vulnerability.”
+Sigma Huda, the former UN special rapporteur on trafficking, has said that it is “rare” to find a case “in which the path to prostitution and/or a person’s experience does not involve, at the very least, an abuse of power and/or an abuse of vulnerability”.

 Pro: Sex work is a choice and empowers women

 Sex workers’ rights groups argue that many sex workers enter the industry voluntarily.
-The International Union of Sex Workers (IUSW) argues that current legislation “treats our consent to sex as less valid than that of other women”.
+In a report on sex work and human rights, the International Union of Sex Workers (IUSW) said that current legislation “treats [sex workers’] consent to sex as less valid than that of other women”.

-“Neither having sex nor getting paid [for it] is inherently degrading, abusive, exploitative or harmful,” says the IUSW.
+“Neither having sex nor getting paid [for it] is inherently degrading, abusive, exploitative or harmful,” said the IUSW.

-Pro: Human rights and medical experts support it
+Pro: Some human rights and medical experts support it

-In 2016, Amnesty International published a draft policy arguing in favour of decriminalisation, saying sex workers should be entitled to the same rights as other workers.
+In 2016, Amnesty International published a draft policy arguing in favour of decriminalisation, which said that sex workers should be entitled to the same rights as other workers.
 It argued that the criminalisation of prostitution “threatens the rights to health, non-discrimination, equality, privacy, and security” of a sex worker.

-The World Health Organisation also condemns the criminalisation of sex work, and backs research in The Lancet which shows that decriminalising prostitution would help lower rates of sexually transmitted infections, particularly HIV/Aids.
+The World Health Organization has also condemned the criminalisation of sex work and backed research in the medical journal The Lancet, which shows that decriminalising prostitution would help lower rates of sexually transmitted infections, particularly HIV/Aids.